 Founding Small Wooden Shoe Planning and Performance, I included "planning" because I knew that the wisdom and strength of the creative processes of performance connected with the struggles and opportunities of a much wider network – including social innovation, product design and any time that groups of people come together to make the exceptional, the reality. - Jacob Zimmer

+1. Collaboration takes practice.
+Like sport or performance, collaboration is different every time, and it helps to have practiced.
 In the middle of high stakes project development, with the game on the line or the audience in their seats is not the time to start practicing.
 We need special spaces and time to practice very real skills and mindsets if the collaboration we hear so much about is really going to succeed.

+3. In order for change to happen, we need to do things differently.
 This might sound obvious, but we've all been to a conference or a panel on "Innovation" that is run the same old way.
 How we work impacts the outcome far more than any visioning board or mission statement.
 And yet the systemic patterns that shape our collaborations are rarely examined, let alone reimagined.